 Fee Waivers: The City intends that no resident under 18 years old or over age 65 be denied the use of any program, activity, or facility for reasons of financial hardship.
 The Recreation Director may, at their discretion, waive all or a portion of a fee, or may arrange offsetting volunteer work for anyone demonstrating an inability to pay for services.

 8.3.7 Sliding Fee Scale: The purpose of this program is to provide both adult & youth residents of the Park City School District (PCSD) with the opportunity to apply for a reduced fee for certain recreation activities.
-The fee reduction is based on Summit County’s Average Median Income (AMI) and the applicant’s gross family income.
+The fee reduction is based on Summit County’s Area Median Income (AMI) and the applicant’s gross family income.
 The discounts range from 30 to 70% depending on Gross Family Income.